 NEEDS (Nano-Engineered Electronic Devices Simulation) is a five-year NSF program charged to develop a suite of SPICE-compatible, compact models for emerging nanoelectronic devices.
 More importantly, NEEDS aims to create a complete model development environment (NEEDS-SPICE) to support the creation of high-quality compact models by technology developers and to provide designers with models that run robustly on both open source and commercial platforms.
 Most importantly, NEEDS aims to establish a framework for developing compact models – a set of best practices and processes supported by a suite of educational resources and by the NEEDS-SPICE platform.
 By deploying these resources on nanoHUB.org, NEEDS will foster the integration of application-oriented device modeling with theoretical and experimental explorations.
 The goal is to support a community that will develop novel nanodevices for applications that address the challenges of 21st Century society.
 NEEDS is a partnership of materials scientists, device technologists, circuit designers, and application specialists.
-It is the electronics node of the Network for Computational Nanotechnology – led by Purdue, MIT, and U.C.
-Berkeley and aiming to engage a global community.
+It is the electronics node of the Network for Computational Nanotechnology – led by Purdue, MIT, U.C.
+Berkeley, and Stanford and aiming to engage a global community.